 Students are encouraged to contact the veterinary schools in their home states to gain a better understanding of specific course requirements of these institutions.
 Because Kentucky does not have a veterinary school, the state has a contract arrangement with the College of Veterinary Medicine at Auburn University that reserves a specific portion of each entering class to Kentucky residents.

-• Pre-veterinary students should consult with faculty advisor Professor Amanda Falk.
+Pre-veterinary students should consult with faculty advisor Professor Amanda Falk and can reach her by email here.

 What Courses Will I Take?